 A 6 mile (9.5km) woodland walk, on the border of the Clumber and Thoresby estates which avoids grazing livestock.

 Explore the heathland and parkland of Clumber Park on a clearly waymarked route.

 Explore possible sites of Second World War activities; plus evidence of significant earth works which are present throughout the park.

-Choose from a range of bikes to hire from our Cycle Hub and explore over 20 miles of beautiful trails through a variety of landscapes.
+Explore over 20 miles of beautiful trails through a variety of landscapes.
+Bring your own cycles to ride at Clumber or hire one from our Cycle Hub.
 Download your trail maps here.

 Clumber Park is a special and important place, one of just a handful of Grade 1 registered parks in the country and enjoyed by many people.
 In fact it is one of the top five most visited National Trust places in the country.